 - Be able to transform structures into other sometimes more exploitable advantages or other structures

 - Be able to appreciate Kingscrusher's pure love and admiration of Tigran Petrosian who also inspired Karpov with the concept of relatively risk-free chess :)

 - Be able to appreciate Kingscrusher's love of Mikhail Tal in the Benoni structures which can be transposed to from the Kings Indian defence

 - Game analysis all engine checked with latest Stockfish NN (Neural Network) often uncovering amazing new previously undiscovered resources!

 - Be able to appreciate classic notable games in Chess history which are major stem games for key ideas organised by structure

 - Be able to see how World chess champions championed particular structures such as Petrosian in the French and Tal in the Modern Benoni

 - Knows the basics of playing Chess

-Boleslavsky Hole structure (especially Sveshnikov examples!)
+Boleslavsky Hole Structure (with special emphasis on Sveshnikov examples!)